nicolasbeaujoin/altegrad-molecule-captioning/README.md

 - The functions train_contrastive and validate_contrastive are used to respectively perform training and validation of a ContrastiveModel.

 - The run_retrieval_pipeline function is used to make the retrieval of the captions of the molecules in the test set.

+## IV.
+Tri-Modal Retrieval-Augmented Generation Architecture

+The script RAG.py implements our final architecture, bridging graph representation learning with retrieval-augmented generation (RAG) to produce chemically accurate captions.
+The pipeline consists of the following components:

+1.⁠ ⁠Data Processing & Retrieval

+- pyg_to_rdkit & compute_fingerprint: Utility functions that reconstruct RDKit molecule objects from PyTorch Geometric graphs and calculate Morgan Fingerprints (2048 bits).

+- build_neighbor_map: Implements the retrieval engine.
+It computes Tanimoto similarity across the dataset to identify the nearest structural neighbor for every molecule.
+The description of this neighbor is extracted to serve as a "context prompt."

+- RAGDataset: A custom dataset class that bundles the three required inputs for the model: the molecular graph, the SMILES string, and the retrieved neighbor's description.

+2.⁠ ⁠Neural Architecture

+- HybridMolGINE: The visual encoder.
+It replaces standard GCNs with GINE (Graph Isomorphism Network) layers to explicitly aggregate edge features (bond types) with node features, capturing precise chemical topology.
+It fuses these graph features with global fingerprint embeddings.

+- RAGMolT5: The core multi-modal model.
+It uses a frozen MolT5 Encoder to process the textual prompt and fuses it with the GINE output.
+This combined representation is passed to a trainable MolT5 Decoder to generate the final caption.

+3.⁠ ⁠Training Loop

+- train_loop: Manages the optimization process using Cross-Entropy Loss.
+It includes Gradient Clipping (to stabilize the Transformer) and a Learning Rate Scheduler (ReduceLROnPlateau).